Joshiwavm/jackknify/docs/index.rst

 `jackknify` is a Python library used to create noise realizations of radio/mm interferometry data.

-The package was developed to make realistic noise maps, which are usefull for feasibillity studies, as to better understand the false likelihood of detecting weak spectral lines.
+The package was developed to make realistic noise maps, which are usefull for feasibility studies, as to better understand the false likelihood of detecting weak spectral lines.

-The package has been tested and used for ALMA data but the technique is broadly applicable to any interferometric data s.
+The package has been tested and used for ALMA data but the technique is broadly applicable to any interferometric data.

 To get started, check out the :doc:`install` page.